About White Crane Tai Chi Quan

 Tai chi is a type of low-impact, gentle and flowing exercise.
 It is very good for your well-being.
 As it developed, it took on the purpose of enhancing physical and mental health.
 Practiced in a variety of styles, tai chi involves slow, gentle movements, deep breathing, and meditation.

-Swimming Dragon Tai Chi builds gradually into an enhanced form of the very popular 24 step simplified Tai Chi.
+White Crane Tai Chi Quan builds gradually into an enhanced form of the very popular 24 step simplified Tai Chi.

 Tai Chi improves the flow of energy through the body, leading to better wellness and a wide range of potential benefits.